 The color palette and lighting are all rooted in the player character’s color schemes in one way or another.
 For many of them, I de-saturated the colors and used triadic color schemes for a distinctive yet cohesive colorization.
 Pop art was a heavy influence for how I wanted to approach balancing numerous bright colors, but the variance in colored lighting with soft shadows added that final warm and festive atmosphere I sought to develop.
 As time progressed, I found further inspiration in pop art culture and decided to implement halftone textures for each level.
 Some materials are specifically made to create a sense of texture resembling the real world; for example, wooden objects tend to have halftones that resemble grain patterns.
 This adds contrast to each scene and makes them pop that much more.
 Post-processing has also been added to create a better light balance; who knew staring at the screen for three hours at a game development conference could point out how much strain lighting and overly saturated models could do on a large screen television?
 Now, I’m much more satisfied with the overall lighting and look of the characters.
 New shaders were implemented especially for the characters and other interactables to help them stand out.

-The game will be coming out on Steam soon, so keep an eye out for it on our website www.playbombfest.com!
+The game has been released since 1/31/2019, so keep an eye out for it on our website www.playbombfest.com!